The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Metallicity dependence of HMXB emission

 We once again include measurements from \citet{bro16}, \citet{for19} and \citet{for20} for $z<2$ spectroscopically confirmed galaxies with metallicity measurements and use non-linear least squares to find the best-fit.
 We obtain the best-fit coefficients $a=39.42 \pm 0.03$, $b=-0.76 \pm 0.15$ and $c=0.23 \pm 0.19$, where the positive value of the redshift evolution coefficient $c$ suggests a possible redshift evolution in the $L_X$-SFR-$Z_\star$ relation.

-This redshift dependence could be explained by galaxies at higher redshifts having lower stellar ages on average, given the decreasing age of the Universe.
-There is some suggestion in the literature that the slope of the $L_X$/SFR--$Z_\star$ relation changes with redshift. \citet{for20} found slightly different metallicity dependencies for their $z\sim0.2$ and $z\sim0.3$ samples, but these differences were not found to be statistically significant.
+This redshift dependence could be explained by galaxies in our subsamples tracing different average star-formation histories (SFHs).
+In such a scenario, a stronger evolution of the X-ray luminosity per star-formation rate at high redshifts could be a result of overall lower stellar ages at high redshifts or `burstier' star-formation at early epochs, owing to the relatively short lifetimes ($5-100$\,Myr) of HMXBs.
+Different SFHs could also result in differences in the scaling of X-ray luminosity with SFR \citep[e.g.][]{kov20}, hints of which we see from our earlier analysis in \S\ref{sec:Redshift evolution of L_X/SFR}.
+Further, there is some suggestion in the literature that the slope of the $L_X$/SFR--$Z_\star$ relation changes with redshift; \citet{for20} found slightly different metallicity dependencies for their $z\sim0.2$ and $z\sim0.3$ samples, but these differences were not found to be statistically significant.
+Unfortunately, our current $z>3$ X-ray measurements lack the accuracy to enable simultaneously fitting the dependence of $L_X$ with SFRs, redshifts and metallicities, which may shed some light on the redshift and metallicity dependence of the scaling relationship between $L_X$ and SFR themselves, but this may be possible for HMXB populations at lower redshifts.

-We find that including the redshift evolution of $L_X$-SFR-$Z_\star$ relation results in a $0.2$ dex increase in the predicted $L_X$/SFR of XRB populations at high redshifts, better explaining the observations for galaxies with SFR $=10-30$ \sfr\ when compared to the GAEA model predictions.
-Inclusion of this redshift evolution also provides consistent predictions for SFR $>30$ \sfr\ galaxies, showing that the redshift dependence of the $L_X$-SFR-$Z_\star$ relation is likely related to an additional dependence on the stellar ages.
-We note, however, that the significance of the redshift evolution of the $L_X$-SFR-$Z_\star$ relation is very low (marginally over $1\sigma$), but may represent a significant effect at very high redshifts where it is currently impossible to constrain the outputs of XRB populations.
+Nonetheless, we find that including the redshift evolution of $L_X$-SFR-$Z_\star$ relation results in a $0.2$ dex increase in the predicted $L_X$/SFR of HMXB populations at high redshifts, better explaining the observations for galaxies with SFR $=10-30$ \sfr\ when compared to the GAEA model predictions.
+Inclusion of this redshift evolution also provides consistent predictions for SFR $>30$ \sfr\ galaxies, showing that the redshift dependence of the $L_X$-SFR-$Z_\star$ relation is likely related to an additional dependence on SFHs or stellar ages.
+We note, however, that the significance of the redshift evolution of the $L_X$-SFR-$Z_\star$ relation is very low (marginally over $1\sigma$), but may represent a significant effect at very high redshifts where it is currently impossible to constrain the outputs of HMXB populations.